Badminton Theater: History and architectural transformation

-The venue was initially built and used for the sport of Badminton during the 2004 Olympic Games, opening immediately before the games.
+The venue was initially built as part of Goudi Olympic Complex and used for the sport of Badminton during the 2004 Olympic Games, opening immediately before the games.
 As the venue became further established, the facility was made available for leasing, with the management utilizing a public tender process, and "Athens Badminton Cultural Development S.A."
 (ABCD) outbid.
 ABCD acquired the premises for a 20-year timeframe, and subsequently embarked on radical reform and development of the property.

+Reconstruction

 The building was eventually converted into a versatile facility, suitable for medium- and large-scale events.
 The remodeling work began in the summer of 2006 and was completed in 2007, with investment exceeding 16 million euros.
 The post-industrial style of the exterior and the venue's large open spaces were the only things that remained intact.
 The interior was entirely rebuilt to create a modern auditorium, capable of seating 2,430 people, surrounded by foyers and halls.

 The Badminton Theater has been used in several major international theater, dance and television productions and conferences.